mermaid-js/mermaid/packages/mermaid/src/docs/syntax/timeline.md

 ```

-**NOTE** that there are no sections defined, and each time period and its corresponding events will have its own color scheme.
+**NOTE**: that there are no sections defined, and each time period and its corresponding events will have its own color scheme.

 2. Disable the multiColor option using the `disableMultiColor` option.
 This will make all time periods and events follow the same color scheme.